-Work-Study is a federal program which offers part-time employment to students who demonstrate financial need.
+Work-Study.
+This federal program offers part-time employment to students who demonstrate financial need.
 Students may be employed either on campus or by off-campus non-profit agencies.
 It is the student's responsibility to contact the office of student services to secure a job and to earn the amount of the work-study award offered.